-- You must have a subscription to the Red Hat Enterprise Linux Subscription Manager. - To avoid data loss, you must have created a backup of the Unified Manager database in case there is an issue during the upgrade.
-It is also recommended that you move the backup file from the /opt/netapp/data directory to an external location. - During upgrade, you may be prompted to confirm whether you want to keep the previous, default settings for retaining performance data for 13 months or to change it to 6 months.
-On confirming, the historical performance data after 6 months is purged. - You should have completed any running operations, because Unified Manager is unavailable during the upgrade process. - MySQL Community Edition is automatically upgraded during Unified Manager upgrade.
-If the installed version of MySQL on your system is earlier than 8.0.28, the Unified Manager upgrade process automatically upgrades MySQL to 8.0.28.
+- To avoid data loss, you must have created a backup of the Unified Manager database in case there is an issue during the upgrade.
+NetApp recommends that you move the backup file from the /opt/netapp/data directory to an external location. - During upgrade, you may be prompted to confirm whether you want to keep the previous, default settings for retaining performance data for 13 months or to change it to 6 months.
+On confirming, the historical performance data is purged after 6 months. - You should have completed any running operations, because Unified Manager is unavailable during the upgrade process. - MySQL Community Edition is automatically upgraded during Unified Manager upgrade.
+If the installed version of MySQL on your system is earlier than 8.0.30, the Unified Manager upgrade process automatically upgrades MySQL to 8.0.30.